Or, "Helping clients feel good about the project because it's their idea to feel good about it."

 One mistake I see people make when trying to apply this model is that they get TOO far behind the client on the pendulum, as in “Hey, you were late to our progress meeting yesterday.” responding with “You’re absolutely right.
 I can’t believe I let you down like that.
 I’m going to go tender my resignation immediately.
 My replacement will be on the next call.”
 Don’t do that.

 When you’re too far behind the client, their perception is that you’re either a little unstable, or that you don’t really understand the impacts correctly.
-You run the risk of being seen as a reactive passive agent, rather than as a leader— and that’s hard to come back from.
+You run the risk of being seen as a reactionary, rather than as a leader— and that’s hard to come back from.
 You’ve got to really be able to read the other person, understand where they are, and then position yourself just a little bit behind them.

 I break clients’ emotional range down into these categories in my head: